Yuya-Hikima/AAAI-2021-Integrated-Optimization-fot-Bipartite-Matching-and-Its-Stochastic-Behavior/README.md

 2. Run "bash Experiment_test.sh" and see the results in the "results" folder to see if the code works.
 3. Run "bash Experiment_paper.sh" and see the results in the "results."
 Note that this code takes a long time to execute.

-If you want to set parameters manually, go to the bin folder and run "python3 experiment_Sigmoid.py XX YY ZZ WW".
+If you want to set parameters manually, go to the bin folder and run "python3 experiment_Sigmoid.py XX YY ZZ VV WW".
 The first argument is place and the second is the date of data to be used.
 The third and the fourth are the time interval and its unit, respectively.
+The fifth argument represents the number of simulations.

 ## Licence
 You must follow the terms of the "SOFTWARE LICENSE AGREEMENT FOR EVALUATION."